pixlee/SandBox/README.md

 		- Trigger and manage events at the module or application level
         - Facilities Command Pub/Sub and Request/Response patterns
         - Facilitate decoupling componenet or modules

-        The folder javascripts/apps/{module name} is our holder for the modules they should be totally independent from each other, and communicate only by events (